The Will of Dr John Morton, Cardinal, Archbishop of Canterbury (c.1420-1500)

 With John Morton’s role in the key period of investigation (1483-1486), coupled with Dr Knott’s academic neutrality, revealing Morton’s will in full for the first time would not only be consistent with the aims and ambition of the project, but might offer new connections and insight into this important figure.
 Previously, only a short extract of Morton’s will was available in English translation.1

-For members of the Society, Dr Knott’s article on Morton’s will is published in the Ricardian Bulletin, June 2018, pp.47-54.
+Dr Knott’s article on Morton’s will was published in the Ricardian Bulletin, June 2018, pp.47-54 and is available here

 Our very grateful thanks to Dr Betty Knott for undertaking this original research work on behalf of The Missing Princes Project.